Sitemaps · Explainer

 Keep lastmod accurate

 Provide a truthful lastmod for each URL so crawlers can prioritise genuinely updated pages.
-Don't stamp every URL with today's date and never use a future date — the audit flags missing lastmod and future-dated lastmod, both of which train crawlers to ignore the field.
+Don't stamp every URL with today's date and never use a future date, the audit flags missing lastmod and future-dated lastmod, both of which train crawlers to ignore the field.

 Declare it and keep it valid

 Reference the sitemap in robots.txt with a Sitemap: line and submit it in Search Console.
-Make sure it's valid XML and loads quickly — the audit flags sitemap syntax errors and sitemap timeouts.
+Make sure it's valid XML and loads quickly, the audit flags sitemap syntax errors and sitemap timeouts.
 And don't list the same URL in multiple sitemaps; the audit flags pages appearing in multiple sitemaps.

 Keep the sitemap and your indexable set in sync

-The subtle failure isn't a bad URL in the sitemap — it's a good URL missing from it.
+The subtle failure isn't a bad URL in the sitemap, it's a good URL missing from it.

-Two sets should match: the URLs in your sitemap, and the canonical indexable URLs on your site.
+Two sets should match, the URLs in your sitemap, and the canonical indexable URLs on your site.
 When a non-indexable URL sneaks into the sitemap, you send a contradictory signal.
-When an indexable page is missing from the sitemap, it may be crawled less and discovered later — the audit flags indexable pages not in the sitemap for exactly this reason.
+When an indexable page is missing from the sitemap, it may be crawled less and discovered later, the audit flags indexable pages not in the sitemap for exactly this reason.
 It also flags pages dropped from the sitemap since the last crawl, which often signals an accidental removal.
 Treat the sitemap as a generated reflection of your indexable pages, not a hand-maintained list that drifts out of date.

-You can add image and video extensions to a sitemap to aid their discovery, which helps if media is important to your site.
-Keep the core principle: only include media tied to indexable, canonical pages.
+You can add image and video extensions to a sitemap to aid their discovery, which helps when media is a significant part of what your site offers, such as a product catalogue or a video library.

 How often should the sitemap update?

-It should regenerate whenever pages are added, removed, or change canonical/index status, so it always reflects the current indexable set.
-Most platforms generate it dynamically; the key is that it stays accurate rather than being a stale snapshot.
+The sitemap should regenerate whenever pages are added, removed, or change canonical or index status, so it always reflects the current indexable set rather than a past one.

 Audit your sitemap against your real pages